-Ever done a double take when you checked your last energy bill?
-While high energy bills can be the result of extreme weather conditions, persistently high bills can quickly signify an inefficient HVAC system or your home is wasting energy through other means, including drafty windows or poor insulation.
+Have you ever performed a double take when you took a look at your last energy bill?
+While high energy bills can be the result of intense weather conditions, repeatedly high bills can often suggest an inefficient HVAC system or your home is misusing energy by other means, such as drafty windows or inadequate insulation.

-An easy way to identify whether your home is wasting energy is by getting a home service expert to complete a home energy audit, also called a home energy assessment.
-Keep reading to find out more about home energy audits, including what they are and their key elements.
+One of the easiest ways to identify whether your home is wasting energy is by hiring a home service expert to complete a home energy audit, also referred to as a home energy assessment.
+Keep reading to learn more about home energy audits, including what they are and their benefits.

 What Is a Home Energy Audit?

-An energy audit is a custom inspection of how much energy your home uses and whether – and where – your home could be losing or wasting energy.
-An inspector will review previous energy bills in the course of an energy audit to find out where energy is being used and how much.
+An energy audit is a comprehensive inspection of how much energy your home consumes and whether – and where – your home may be losing or wasting energy.
+An inspector will go through older energy bills during an energy audit to find out where energy is being wasted and how much.

-The ultimate goal of an energy audit is to help homeowners save money on their energy bills by identifying energy-efficient improvements, which may include swapping out your existing HVAC system, installing new insulation, plugging up leaks, or replacing drafty windows.
+The general goal of an energy audit is to help homeowners save money on their energy bills by identifying energy-efficient renovations, which can include replacing your current HVAC system, putting in new insulation, sealing up leaks, or replacing old windows.

-While completing the energy assessment, the auditor carries out an inspection of the outside and inside of your home.
-The auditor will perform a blower door test on doorways, windows and fireplaces to figure out if there are air leaks in your home.
-They’ll also check your home’s HVAC system, as well as the ductwork, the water heater, and the insulation in your attic.
-Exhaustive assessments may also include checking your current lighting system.
+During the energy assessment, the auditor performs an inspection of the outside and inside of your home.
+The auditor completes a blower door test on doorways, windows and fireplaces to figure out if there are air leaks in your home.
+They’ll also check your home’s HVAC system, including the ductwork, the water heater, and the insulation in your attic.
+Some assessments may also include checking your current lighting system.

 Benefits of a Home Energy Audit

-It can be tough for the average homeowner to know for sure how efficient their home is compared to other similar homes in their area.
-However, local energy companies often offer information about where your home stands in comparison to similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
+It can be tough for the typical homeowner to know for sure how efficient their home is in comparison to other similar homes in their community.
+However, many energy companies often offer information about where your home stands in comparison to similar homes and whether it’s more efficient, about average, or inefficient compared to your neighbors’ homes.
 This is a good starting point to figure out if you need an energy audit completed.

 Recognizing How Efficient Your Home Is

-It’s good to know how efficient your home is and where you’re consuming the most energy.
-For example, if your ducts are leaking air, it could result in a sizable increase in your energy bills and excessive wear and tear on your HVAC system because it has to run longer to completely heat or cool your home.
+It’s worthwhile to understand how efficient your home is and where you’re using up the most energy.
+For example, if your ducts are leaking air, it can lead to a significant increase in your energy bills and increased wear and tear on your HVAC system as it has to stay on longer to fully heat or cool your home.

-An energy audit will expose where you need to make energy-efficient improvements to conserve energy and lower utility bills.
-This might include replacing worn weatherstripping or getting a new energy-efficient furnace.
+An energy audit can expose where you need to make energy-efficient upgrades to save on energy and decrease utility bills.
+This can include replacing worn-down weatherstripping or installing a new energy-efficient furnace.

 Improving Health and Safety

-Permitting air to seep into your home via doors and windows, or due to a lack of insulation can cause unwanted moisture to appear, which can negatively affect your home’s humidity levels or encourage mold.
-This can cause health issues, particularly for people suffering from asthma or allergies.
+Enabling air to slip into your home through doors and windows, or because of a lack of insulation can cause unwanted moisture to build up, which could negatively affect your home’s humidity levels or produce mold.
+This can exacerbate health problems, particularly for people who have asthma or allergies.

-Although performing an energy audit on your own might not be as detailed as choosing a professional, it’ll give you a general sense of how energy efficient your home is.
-If you don’t discover any issues during the DIY test, then you likely don’t need to hire a professional.
-Try this step-by-step checklist:
+Although completing an energy audit on your own will not be as detailed as calling a professional, it’ll offer a generalized sense of how energy efficient your home is.
+If you don’t discover any flaws during the DIY test, then you probably don’t need to bring in a professional.
+Follow this step-by-step checklist:

-- Inspect your HVAC system.
-Broken ducts can lose nearly 20% of conditioned air, leading to steeper energy bills and excess wear and tear on HVAC equipment.
-If you notice leaks, use duct tape to eliminate them.
-If your HVAC equipment is old and wearing down, upgrading to a new system can save you a substantial amount on your energy bills.
+- Examine your HVAC system.
+Leaky ducts can lose nearly 20% of conditioned air, leading to higher energy bills and increased strain on HVAC equipment.
+If you find leaks, use duct tape to close them.
+If your HVAC equipment is old and inefficient, upgrading to a new system can save you a considerable amount on your energy bills.
 In some cases, it might be better to hire a reputable HVAC company to inspect your system.

-- Watch for signs of air leaks.
-Air leaks on average can raise monthly energy bills by 10 to 20%.
-Inside, look for air leaks in areas where you can find a draft, such as along the edge of flooring and close to baseboards and electrical outlets.
-Outside, you can look for air leaks in the home’s foundation, siding and mortar.
+- Check for air leaks.
+Air leaks on average can increase your energy bills by 10 to 20%.
+Inside, look for air leaks in areas where there could be a draft, like along the edge of flooring and along baseboards and electrical outlets.
+Outside, you can inspect for air leaks along the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

 - Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

-- Check the ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are functioning properly, and check for evidence of rot or moisture.
+- Check ventilation.
+Make sure that all of your kitchen and bathroom exhaust fans are working properly, and check for evidence of rot or moisture.

 Contact Phelps Heating & Cooling, Inc. for a Professional Energy Audit

-If you are interested in professional help finding out how energy efficient your heating and cooling equipment is, contact the HVAC professionals at Phelps Heating & Cooling, Inc. today.
-We’ve proudly serviced the residents of with quality home services for years.
+If you are interested in professional help figuring out how energy efficient your heating and cooling equipment is, contact the HVAC pros at Phelps Heating & Cooling, Inc. today.
+We’ve proudly serviced the residents of Hodgenville with quality home services for a long time.
 Contact us today to request an appointment.